vanHeemstraSystems/template-default-repository-demo/300/600/README.md

 To check if Spacelift has detected your configuration files:

 5.1.
 Go to your stack dashboard in Spacelift (template-default-repository-demo) 5.2.
-Look for the "Code" tab or section in your stack's navigation menu 5.3.
+Look for the "Source Code" tab or section in your stack's navigation menu 5.3.
 Click on it to see the detected configuration files.
 You should see:
 - stack.yml
 - main.tf